amrzagloul/FusionLab/Readme.txt

 *                        Google Street View                           *
 ***********************************************************************
-Based on Google Street widget, it's convenient to get the google street view in Fusion/Mapguide, operations in Google Street View and Fusion/MapGuide are sychronized.
+Based on Google Street widget, it's convenient to get the google street view in Fusion / Mapguide, operations in Google Street View and Fusion / MapGuide are sychronized.

 ***********************************************************************
 *                             Time Slider                             *
 ***********************************************************************
-Under development
+Under developmenting